 CMSP Program Administration

-In 1983, California law was enacted that established the CMSP as a program within the State Department of Health Services.
-In April 1995, California law was amended to establish the CMSP Governing Board.
-The Governing Board, composed of ten county officials and one ex-officio representative of the Secretary of the California Heath ad Human Services Agency, is authorized to set overall program and fiscal policy for the CMSP program.
-This law also authorized the Governing Board to contract with DHS or a alternative contractor to administer the program.
-Between April 1995 and September 2005, the Governing Board contracted with DHS to administer the CMSP program.
-Beginning October 1, 2005, Anthem Blue Cross Life & Health Insurance Company was the third party administrator for CMSP.
+In 1995, California law was amended to establish the CMSP Governing Board.
+The Governing Board, composed of ten county officials and one ex-officio representative of the Secretary of the California Heath and Human Services Agency, is authorized to set overall program and fiscal policy for the CMSP program.
+This law also authorized the Governing Board to contract with DHS or an alternative contractor to administer the program.
+From October 2005 until March 2015, Anthem Blue Cross Life & Health Insurance Company was the third party administrator for CMSP.
 Since April 2015, Advanced Medical Management has served as the third party administrator for CMSP.